AditiShelke/Cooking-Website/README.md

 # Welcome to the Cooking Website repository!

 ## [Check my page here](https://aditishelke.github.io/Cooking-Website/)
 This is a simple cooking website that I created as part of the foundations course on The Odin Project.
 The website includes a page to navigate to classes and register for a class, a recipe page, and a page that displays the instructions and ingredients for a specific recipe when clicked on.
-And Girls Who Codes SIP PROGRAM as a reference to guide me in the creation of this website.
+And Girls Who Codes SIP PROGRAM and  referenced various sources, such as tutorials,Book guide, to complete the projectas a reference to guide me in the creation of this website.

 ## Mobile Optimization